vectordotdev/vector/website/docs/reference/sinks/aws_cloudwatch_logs.md

 ### request_retry_attempts

 The maximum number of retries to make for failed requests.
+See [Retry Policy](#retry-policy) for more info.

 </Field>